isonaj/anthonyison.com/source/_posts/static-site-generation-with-vuepress.md

 description:
 keywords:
 ---
 When I was reviewing static site generators, [Vuepress](https://vuepress.vuejs.org/) caught my eye but I passed over it quickly because their web site admitted that they [lacked blogging support](https://vuepress.vuejs.org/guide/#todo).
 I really like the approach though.
-It uses the [Vue.js](https://vuejs.org/) server side processing to generate static sites.
+It uses the [Vue.js](https://vuejs.org/) server-side processing to generate static sites.
 It's time to have a closer look.

 # Creating content
 My first measure of a tool is how easy it is to get started.
 For Vuepress, that means I want to create a couple of posts.
 It's really easy to create some quick content, like so: